-- Garmin Fenix 2 and Fenix 3
+- Garmin Swim 2

 - TomTom Multi-Sport

-Indoor swims on Strava will not display a map, instead, a laps view will be displayed.
+- Indoor swims on Strava will not display a map, instead, a laps view will be displayed.

-Most devices have a option to input pool length before you start an activity and you will have to hit the lap button to record your distance and time.
+- Most devices have an option to input pool length before you start an activity and you will have to hit the lap button to record your distance and time.

-Please note: You will have to input the pool length before starting your activity.
+- Please note: You will have to input the pool length before starting your activity.
 There is no way to update the pool length once the activity is on Strava.

 - The pace chart for outdoor swims is built with GPS points although we apply a bit of smoothing.

-Please note: If you are recording a swim activity in an outdoor lap pool, it is best to turn off GPS and use laps.
-In order to get the most accurate data you should treat outdoor lap pools as indoor swims.
+- Please note: If you are recording a swim activity in an outdoor lap pool, it is best to turn off GPS and use laps.
+In order to get the most accurate data, you should treat outdoor lap pools as indoor swims.